garrandall/popular-music-data/tracks/alice-long--you-re-still-my-favorite-girlfriend--tommy-boyce-bobby-hart.md

 When I am with you girl or when I'm gone
 Just remember
 You're still my favorite girlfriend
-Alice Alice Alice Alice Alice Alice (fading into instrumental interlude) You're still my favorite girlfriend
+Alice Alice Alice Alice Alice Alice
+You're still my favorite girlfriend
 Alice Long
 And I don't forget about you